Tumpa-Prizrak/yadis-discord-bot/README.md

 }
 ```

-After that, open the file ``src/config/pyconfig.py``.
+Next, open ``src/config/pyconfig.py``
-and find the variable version
+and search for variable version
 ```py
 verson = Version(0, 0, 1, True, False)
 ```
-Replace the fourth attribute with False
+Change the fourth attribute to False
 ```py
 verson = Version(0, 0, 1, False, False)
 ```

 <br><br>

-You can run the bot with the following command:
+With the following command you can run the bot:
 ```shell
 python3 -m src
 ```
-The bot has been tested on version ``3.10.8``, but
+The bot was tested on version ``3.10.8``, but
 may work on earlier or later versions